 - After this point Grace could engage in this with any or all of her forms on a whim.
 The results are referred to as Legion Forms.

-- Kevin of Ben 10 turns into one of those in the episode "Framed".
-During it, he has all the transformations Ben has due to draining energy from the Omnitrix in the previous season, 'and he can do Partial Transformation.
+- Kevin turns into one of those in the episode "Framed".
+During it, he has all the transformations Ben has due to draining energy from the Omnitrix in the previous season, and he can do Partial Transformation.
 After taking enough damage and after an insult, he's locked in said mashup form.
 The result is a conglomerate of all ten forms and his own hair...

-- Later in Ultimate Alien, Ultimate Kevin is a mashup of the new aliens.
+- Later in Ultimate Alien, Ultimate Kevin is a mashup of the new aliens and their powers with interest.

 - In one of the later arcs of Omniverse, Kevin's twelve-year-old self (via flashback) and present self experience similar mashups (The twelve-year-old becoming a fusion of young Ben's second ten aliens, and the present one becoming a fusion of ten of Ben's newest aliens).